 Chris Jones is a lifelong Maryland resident and a Professor of Mathematics at Harford Community College since 2006.
 Jones is passionate about student success at all levels, and, in particular, students that have experienced difficulty in mathematics throughout their lives.
-In addition to teaching mathematics at all levels at Harford, Jones serves as Harford’s faculty advisor to the Rho Beta Chapter of Phi Theta Kappa as well as the Coordinator for Harford’s Honors Program.
+In addition to teaching mathematics at all levels at Harford, Jones serves as the Coordinator for Harford’s Honors Program as well as the Academic Support Specialist for the STEM Division at Harford.
 Jones is a recipient of the National Institute for Staff and Organizational Development (NISOD) award as well as a recipient of the John and Suanne Roueche Excellence award.

 Dr. Carol Mueller

 Dr. Carol Mueller has been teaching at Harford Community College since 2008.
 She teaches a wide variety of courses including all of the transitional math courses, Earth science, and statistics.
 She taught geology at the University of Arkansas and both math and science in private and public secondary schools before coming to HCC.
 Carol earned A.A. in education from the College of DuPage, B.Ed. in secondary education, Earth and Space Science from the University of Arkansas, M.Ed. in secondary education advanced certification in Geology from the U of A, and Ph.D. in Curriculum and Instruction from the U. of A. She is currently working on a post-Masters certification in Leadership for Higher Education.
 Dr. Mueller’s research area is the impact of developmental education on retention and completion.
 She serves on the faculty council and is co-chair of the professional development committee at HCC.